solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

     ![Run SQL script on data lake file](./media/ex01-serverless-02.png "Execute SQL script")

+    > For Parquet and Delta formats, serverless SQL uses automatic schema inference to determine the data types.
+This makes exploration of these datasets easy because you do not need to know the schema in advance.

 11. Let us change the initial script to load multiple Parquet files at once.

     - In line 2, replace `TOP 100 *` with `COUNT(*)`.